isomerpages/moe-hougangpri/_hgp-partners/HGP Parents/For Parents of P1 Students.md

 <p></p>
 </li>
 <li>
-<p>2023 P1 Orientation Virtual Webinar presentation material – Please check
+<p>2024 P1 Orientation (for P1 2025) Virtual Webinar presentation material
-the Circular 134/2023/P1/HGP in PG Announcement</p>
+– Parents will be informed when the materials are ready for download</p>
 </li>
 </ol>
 <p></p>